 - Educators should request books only for the students who will attend the writer’s visit.
 The books are theirs to keep and should not be shared with any other classrooms.

 - We automatically add two books to every order — one for the educator, and one for the classroom or library.
 Additional staff copies cannot be provided through Writers in Schools.

 - Classroom visits are capped at 30 students maximum.
 Exceptions, including combined classes or large auditorium-style events, are made on a case-by-case basis.

 - In many cases, we can provide multiple classroom visits in one day for the same author, or provide different authors, on the same or different day, so all students in a particular grade can experience our programming.

 - Requests should be made at least 4 weeks in advance of your preferred dates.
 Our calendar fills quickly in the months of December, February, May, and June.

-- Our programming is 100% free to Title schools in the District of Columbia.
+- Our programming is 100% no-cost to Title schools in the District of Columbia.
 Non-Title I schools can participate for a nominal program fee.
 DC-area private schools should contact us for more information.